Bayut Logo

 School Transportation at Abu Dhabi Indian School

 The school offers a reliable and safe commute to students.
 It has a fleet of well-maintained buses that pick up and drop children from designated points.
+The yearly charges are AED 2,500.

 Boarding Facility at Abu Dhabi Indian School